PLThabangR/jobtracker-firebase/README.md

 # Add, edit, and delete job entries

-# Mock backend with JSON Server
+# Backend with firestore RealTime DB

 Built with React + TypeScript for scalability